-If you’re new to the market, you’ll probably see dozens upon dozens of Chromebook models.
-You’re probably asking yourself:
+If you’re new to the market, you’ll probably see dozens upon dozens of different models.

 - Which Chromebook is the best for productivity, school, or gaming?

-Which Chromebook is right for me?
+- Which Chromebook is right for me?

-What’s the fastest Chromebook?
+- What’s the fastest Chromebook?

-What’s the best Chromebook?
+- What’s the best Chromebook?

-Which Chromebook is the newest?
+- Which Chromebook is the newest?

-What’s the cheapest Chromebook?
+- What’s the cheapest Chromebook?

 And probably even more questions…

-All of the Chromebooks that made this list are backed by hundreds of positive reviews and have proven their worth.
+All of the laptops that made this list are backed by hundreds of positive reviews and have proven their worth.
 Some of them I’ve even tried myself at demo booths, or at work, or I own.

 So, without further ado, here’s my list of the 5 best Chromebooks of 2017.